Bleaching kills third of coral in Great Barrier Reef's north

 SYDNEY: Mass bleaching has killed more than a third of the coral in the northern and central parts of Australia's Great Barrier Reef, though corals to the south have escaped with little damage, scientists said on Monday.

-This is the third and most extreme mass bleaching event in 18 years to strike the Great Barrier Reef.
-In each case, the areas that suffered the worst bleaching were the areas where the water was hottest for the longest period of time, Hughes said.
+This is the third mass bleaching event in 18 years to strike the Great Barrier Reef, and in each case, the areas that suffered the worst bleaching were the areas where the water was hottest for the longest period of time, Hughes said.

 Storms have previously proven very helpful for heat-stressed reefs, Eakin said.
 In 2005, for instance, the quick succession of Hurricane Katrina and Hurricane Rita cooled the waters below as they passed over Florida, sparing the Florida Keys from a serious coral bleaching event affecting the Caribbean.

 Experimental approaches to the bleaching dilemma have included attempts to lower water temperatures by using shades to cover corals, Eakin said.
 But such efforts require massive amounts of preparation and can only be done in small areas, Eakin said.
 Other solutions may lie in finding ways to minimize additional stressors to the already fragile reef.

 "Anything you can do to reduce the level of injury and stress coming from other sources, the better the chance that the corals are going to survive," Eakin said.
 "Those reefs that have recovered after events like this are the ones that are the most protected, least visited and least disturbed."

 Last year, the United Nations' heritage body expressed concern about the state of the Great Barrier Reef and urged Australia to boost its conservation efforts.